camunda/camunda-docs/versioned_docs/version-8.1/components/best-practices/modeling/building-flexibility-into-bpmn-models.md

 We can then already continue with the follow-up work regardless of whether that additional activity is already finished.

-### Termination events
+### Terminate end events

-To build flexibility into process models, it is also useful to remember that the termination event just terminates the scope within which it is defined and therefore _not_ always the whole process instance.
+To build flexibility into process models, it is also useful to remember that the terminate end event just terminates the scope within which it is defined and therefore _not_ always the whole process instance.
 With that technique, it becomes possible to cancel some activities inside a subprocess while completing it successfully and leaving it via the "normal" outgoing path.

 <div bpmn="best-practices/building-flexibility-into-bpmn-models-assets/termination.bpmn" callouts="termination,followup" />